OldUnreal/XOpenGLDrv/README.md

 * OpenGLVersion [Default: Core, Possible Values: Core, ES]: Selects the OpenGL profile.
-GPUs for embedded and mobile devices generally only support the ES profile, whereas desktop GPUs often only support the Core profile.
+GPUs for embedded and mobile devices generally only support the ES profile, whereas desktop GPUs can often use both.

 * ShareLists [Default: True, Type: Boolean]: Setting this to true allows different instances of XOpenGL to share texture resources.
 This leads to lower